Kokborok Cinema: History

 Before it became a recognised form of artistic expression, cinema already existed in Tripura.
 Its predecessors, such as painting, sculpture, architecture, literature, music, dance, theatre, acrobatics, textiles, and photography, all contributed to the development of cinema.
-The relationship between film and the visual arts has existed for a very long time and is very complex.
 The birth of Tripura's modern era was thus heralded by Maharaja Bir Chandra Manikya (1862–96), a master painter, photographer, composer, scholar of Vaishnava literature, and patron of all artistic endeavours.
 About one and a half centuries of the royal family's rule saw the continuation of the core musical interests and practises.
 More so than art or architecture, the Manikya kings of the nineteenth and twentieth centuries were fascinated by literature and music.
 Upon the death of Maharaja Birendra Kishore in 1928, Maharaja Bir Bikram, who had a passionate interest in theatre and other forms of art and culture, took over as ruler of the realm.
 Just like his father, Maharaja Birendra Kishore, he was a genius in playing the sitar and esraj.
 Ustad Munne Khan, Enayat Khan, Muzaffar Khan, Masid Mia, Adam Box, and Ustad Allauddin Khan are among a few well-known artists who have performed in Tripura.
 Prince Nabadwip Chandra, the father of Sachin Debbarman, who was a well-known music director in the nation, was particularly talented in the musical arts.
 The first Indian woman to practise photography was Maharani Khuman Chanu Manmohini, Maharaja Bir Chandra Manikya's third consort.
 She arranged her self-portraits with the Maharaja as a contemporary royal photographer and received training from her husband.
 She organised photographic exhibitions in the palace where the Maharaja presented self-portraits of both himself and his wife Maharani Khuman Chanu Manmohini.
 The May 1890 issue of The Journal of the Photographic Society of India focused on the portraits of the Camera Club of the Palace of Agartala.
 The relationship between Nobel laureate Rabindra Nath Tagore and four generations of Tripuri kings is another important incident in the history of the princely state of Tripura.
 Understandably, this resulted from Maharaja Ratna Manikya's liberal support of Bengali language and culture by the Manikya dynasty rulers of Tripura (1464–68).
 In his first letter to Maharaja Bir Chandra Manikya (1862–1896), dated May 6, 1886, Rabindranath Tagore made reference to this familial relationship while searching for historical details about Tripura to draw inspiration for his celebrated book "Rajarshi."